RaaLabs/Connectors.OPCUA/README.md

 The OPC UA server starts automatically once you launch the application.
 Under `Objects`, you can browse the nodes present in the server, and navigating and clicking the individual nodes, you can find the nodes `NodeId`, which you can use in the `configuration.json` to test the connector using the simulator.

 The simulator also displays the server url (connection address) once you start the simulator.
+Start the simulator and run the OPC UA connector by running `dotnet run` within the `Source` folder.